fedexist/my-cookiecutter-template/docs/prompts.rst

 email
     Your email address.

+python_version
+    The Python version you want to use for your project.
+You can choose between python3.7 and python3.8 (Default is python3.8)

 project_name
     The name of your new Python package project.
 This is used in documentation, so spaces and any characters are fine here.